 - Decoder Name A short name to help you identify the decoder.
-This field is mandatory. - Graph Color The color used in graphs for the decoder.
-The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Decoder Description An optional short description of the decoder. - Packet Filtering Expression Enter a BPF filtering expression for packets if you intend to use a Packet Sensor and/or Packet Filter.
+This field is mandatory - Graph Color The color used in graphs for the decoder.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu - Decoder Description An optional short description of the decoder - Packet Matching Expression Enter a BPF expression for packets if you use the decoder with a Packet Sensor and/or Packet Filter.
 Click the light bulb icon on the right to open a window that shows you the correct syntax.
-Examples: - To match TCP packets with the SYN flag set, enter tcp[tcpflags] & tcp-syn!=0 - To match UDP packets with the destination port under 1024, enter udp and dst portrange 1-1023 - Flow Filtering Expression Enter a filtering expression for flows if you intend to use a Flow Sensor and/or Flow Filter.
+Examples: - To match TCP packets with the SYN flag set, enter tcp[tcpflags] & tcp-syn!=0 - To match UDP packets with the destination port under 1024, enter proto 17 and dst portrange 1-1023 - To match memcached packets, enter proto 17 and port 11211 - Flow Matching Expression Enter a filtering expression for flows if you use the decoder with a Flow Sensor and/or Flow Filter.
 Click the light bulb icon on the right to open a window that shows you the correct syntax.
-Examples: - To match TCP flows having only the SYN flag set, enter flags S and not flags AFRPU - To match flows with the MPLS label0 set to 2, enter mpls label0=2 - FlowSpec Expression Enter a FlowSpec expression if you intend to use BGP Flowspec for traffic redirection or DDoS mitigation.
+Examples: - o To match TCP flows having only the SYN flag set, enter flags S and not flags AFRPU - To match flows with the MPLS label0 set to 2, enter mpls label0=2 - To match memcached packets, enter proto 17 and port 11211 - FlowSpec Matching Expression Enter a FlowSpec expression if you intend to use BGP Flowspec for traffic redirection or DDoS mitigation.
 Click the light bulb icon on the right to open a window that shows you the correct syntax.
+Example:

-- Included Decoders Required if you plan to use the decoder for IP graphing.
-Select the decoders that include the matched traffic, or choose IP if not sure. - Conflicting Decoders Required if you plan to use the decoder for IP graphing.
+- To match memcached packets, enter port 11211; protocol 17; - Included Decoders Required if you plan to use the decoder for IP graphing.
+Select the decoders that include the matched traffic, or choose IP if not sure - Conflicting Decoders Required if you plan to use the decoder for IP graphing.
 Select the decoders that might match same traffic, but not always.
-The option is used only for displaying stacked decoders inside IP graphs. - Most-specific Filter Engine If you intend to use a Filter for anomalies detected using the decoder, select the most specific Filter engine that could analyze the traffic.
-Otherwise, select disabled. - Netfilter Expression Enter Netfilter/iptables argument(s) that match the same traffic also matched by the decoder to prevent irrelevant packets from passing the software firewall.
+The option is used only for displaying stacked decoders inside IP graphs - Most-specific Filter Engine If you intend to use a Filter for anomalies detected using the decoder, select the most specific Filter engine that could analyze the traffic.
+Otherwise, select disabled - Netfilter Expression Enter Netfilter/iptables argument(s) that match the same traffic also matched by the decoder to prevent irrelevant packets from passing the software firewall